jenkinsci/acceptance-test-harness/docs/PAGE-OBJECTS.md

 Controls are mapped to `Control` instances by their relative path name, which maps to the "field" attribute of the &lt;f:entry> tag on the sever side:

+    // this annotation associates the text showin the drop-menu down to the page area it inserts
+    // this maps to BuildStepDescriptor.getDisplayName() on the server-side
     @BuildStepPageObject("Invoke Ant")
     public class AntBuildStep extends BuildStep {
-        public final Control targets = control("targets");
+        // Ant configuration page defines two INPUT elements, so you bind them each to controls public final Control targets = control("targets");
         public final Control antName = control("antName");

+        // parent represents the job URL your control is in, and
-        public AntBuildStep(Job parent, String path) {
+        // path represents the portion in the configuration page this build step is at public AntBuildStep(Job parent, String path) {
             super(parent, path);
         }